Booritas/kubernetes-recipes/Service/external-name/Readme.md

 kubernetes   ClusterIP      100.64.0.1   <none>                     443/TCP   7d21h
 test-svc     ExternalName   <none>       dummy.restapiexample.com   <none>    12s
 ```
-Now we can check if it works:
+Now we can check if it works.
+To do it, we start a new pod in the same namespace, and ping the service.
+In response, we should get IP of the external server.
 ```
 $ kubectl run curl --image=radial/busyboxplus:curl -i --tty --generator=run-pod/v1
 If you don't see a command prompt, try pressing enter.